Find cheap fuel near you. Know when to fill up.

 About the data

-How FuelRadar Australia forecasts and tracks prices
+How FuelRadar Australia tracks prices

 Station-level prices, refresh timing and cycle signals stay tied to the same source data.

-Official sources
+Data sources

-Browse the network
+Browse

 Common questions